withastro/docs/src/pages/en/core-concepts/project-structure.md

 ### `src/`

-The src folder is where most of your project source code lives.
+The `src/` folder is where most of your project source code lives.
 This includes:

 - [Pages](/en/core-concepts/astro-pages/)
 - [Layouts](/en/core-concepts/layouts/)